microsoft/semantic-kernel/docs/decisions/0022-planner-telemetry-enhancement.md

 ## Out of scope

 1. We focus on Application Insights.
 Although other telemetry service options are supported technically, we will not cover possible ways of setting them up in this ADR.
+2. This ADR does not seek to modify the current instrumentation design in SK.

 ## Decision Drivers